beckerwilliams/moduli_generator/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Database Integration

+SSH2 Moduli Generator now includes MariaDB integration for storing and retrieving moduli values.
+This allows for persistent storage of generated moduli across sessions.

+### Database Setup

+1. Configure the database connection in `moduli_generator.cnf`
+2. The database automatically stores screened moduli values
+3. Timestamps are stored in compressed format (no punctuation or spaces)

+### Retrieving Moduli from Database

+When using the `--write` option, the generator will:
+- Verify sufficient records exist for each key size (minimum 80 per size)
+- Only create the moduli file if all sizes have enough entries
+- Randomly select entries from the database to create a balanced moduli file

+## Technical Details

+### Timestamp Format

+All timestamps in generated moduli files use a compressed format with no punctuation or spaces.
+This ensures compatibility with all SSH implementations while maintaining proper chronological ordering.

+### Database Schema

+The generator uses a view-based database schema that joins moduli values with their configuration constants.
+This approach allows for efficient retrieval and consistent formatting of moduli entries.